 Following a talk, break the group up into smaller groups of 4-10 people for some trivia based on topics covered within the talk – try and keep it as fun but useful as possible.
 This will get people talking to each other, as well as ensuring that the information is repeated and soaked up better.
 Let people know at the start so that everyone is switched on throughout the talk.
 Don’t forget to offer a prize that people really want.

 Kick off (or end) the conference with an hour or two dedicated to ‘getting to know each other’.
 Create separate areas dedicated to certain specialities or interests so that people can network with others with the same interests.
 Provide coffee or drinks to get people talking.
 Then ask everybody to head to the area that interests them, and get them to start networking.
 The idea is to forge bonds from the start, instead of jumping straight into the content.
+It also works as a great icebreaker for your attendees.
 Although it can also be a great way to wind down from the day and discuss what they’ve learned.
 An adjoining deck is a great location to host the networking with drinks.

 Get those creative juices flowing and start brainstorming your own conference breakout sessions ideas.
 Think about how can you break into smaller groups and encourage interaction and engagement and ensure that attendees come away with more enjoyment, and more knowledge from the conference.